-a teacher and eat a meal with such despicable people?
-Rather than approach Jesus directly they questioned His disciples.
+disciples.
 "Why is he doing that?"
 Jesus, who is not interested in playing a game of telephone, responds and gets right to the point.
 In your own words, what is the gist of Jesus response?
-Hey big dummies, you missed the point.
-Basically.
-Also, you are the sinners.
-Being religious, being good enough, having it all together is not what Jesus is interested in, and obvis is not the point, because we can't be those things anyway.
-The phrase Jesus says "learn what this means: I desire Mercy/Compassion and not sacrifice", comes from the book of Hosea, which is a living picture of the crazy relationship between God and Israel.
+Hey y'all missed the point, and also, you are the sinners.
+Being religious, being good enough, having it a together is not what Jesus is interested in, and obviously is not the point, because we can't be those things anyway.
+The phrase Jesus says "learn what this means: I desire mercy/compassion and not sacrifice", comes from the book of Hosea, which is a living picture of the crazy relationship between God and Israel.
 Read Hosea 6: 4-7.
 So, Israel basically just always sucked at following and loving God.
-But God never once has failed them or stopped loving them (and us).
-In the Old Testament, way back, God made a covenant with his people, which was basically a contract, but even more a super crazy binding agreement where like if you broke it you die basically.
-Usually the two parties enter in, but God knew his people so well, that he entered both sides of the covenant for us (because he knew we are the worst) so that we could actually keep it.
+But God never once has failed them of stopped loving them (and us).
+In the Old Testament, way back, God made a covenant with his people, which was basically a contract, but even more a super crazy binding agreement where like if you broke it, you die.
+Usually the two parties enter in, but God knew his people so well, that he entered both side of the covenant for us (because he knew we are the worst) so that we could actually keep it.
 In these verses we see the word "Loyalty".
 Israel's loyalty has failed.
 The Hebrew word here for loyalty is "Hesed", means loving-kindness, which many times in the Greek is used as "eleos", and it means mercy and compassion.
 Over and over again, they betray God.
 And rightfully so, God is less than pleased about it.
 Israel has got things backwards.
 Rather being a people of loving-kindness, compassion and mercy, they are stuck on law, rules, and sacrifices to make up for sins.
 Instead, God would prefer and intended for genuine faith and relationship.
-The sacrificial system has always been a symbol and foreshadowing of our need for the messiah, Jesus.
+The sacrificial system has always been a symbol and foreshadowing of our need for the Messiah, Jesus.
 Israel didn't get it, the pharisees of Jesus day didn't get it, and many people today still don't get it.
-God has always wanted and still wants our hearts, not our actions.
+God has always wanted and still wants our hearts, not ou actions.
 He wants genuine relationship with us and not our ritual religious tasks.
 The pharisees know exactly what Jesus means here.
 He says "a doctor heals the sick not the well.
-And as the messiah he came to save the "sick" not the "heathy."
+And a the messiah he came to save the "sick" not the "heathy."
 As humans we like to put people in categories.
 The pharisees saw themselves as righteous and "right".
 They saw this group of tax collectors as horrible and "wrong".
-If you could place yourself as a character in this story who would you be and why?
+If you could place yourself as a character in this story, who would you be and why?

 Offense.
-The little snowflake pharisees can't believe their eyes.
-How in the world could Jesus call himself
+The pharisees can't believe their eyes.
+How in the world could Jesus call himself a teacher and eat a meal with such despicable people?
+Rather than approach Jesus directly they questioned His